SneWs/tail-tray/README.md

 8. You can now hopefully run it from that folder by launching the exe file `tail-tray.exe`
 9. This is still in an unsupported state but usually works, feel free to contribute to the windows builds if you have the know how.

+### Windows Binaries
+There are Windows binaries (Experimental) available to download from https://github.com/SneWs/tail-tray/releases/tag/latest The Tail-Tray-Windows.zip should just be to extract and run tail-tray.exe

+__NOTE:__ This is still _experimental_ and Windows builds aren't tested as frequent as the Linux builds.
+And the binaries here are built on each push to master.
+This means, no stability guarantees.
+But at least you don't have to build it yourself to give it a spin! :)

 ### Participating & Filing bugs
 * If you would like to participate in the development of this project, feel free to fork the repo and submit a pull request.
 * Bugs, we all get them...
 Please file an issue in the issues tab and we'll sort it out together.